-I visited the Lyceum-Northwestern University in Dagupan City, Pangasinan last weekend, because I was invited by their College of Information and Computing Studies to present a talk.
+Back in 2011, I was at the Lyceum-Northwestern University in Dagupan City, Pangasinan.
+I got invited by their College of Information and Computing Studies to present a talk.

-I was hesitant at first to accept the speaking engagement because the topic they wanted me to discuss was about search engines and admittedly, I am not a search engine marketing expert.
+I was hesitant at first to accept the speaking engagement.
+That’s because the topic they wanted me to discuss was about search engines.
+Admittedly, I am not a search engine marketing expert.

-However, after learning that the audience would be college students, and not marketing professionals, and their expectations were simply to learn about optimizing the use of search engines for their academics, I excitedly agreed and accepted their invitation.
+However, after learning that the audience would be college students, and not marketing professionals; and they just wanted to about optimizing the use of search engines for their academics, I excitedly agreed and accepted their invitation.

 The event was called “A Slice of the Web Today” and it is part of the 2011 Conference on I.T.
 Concepts of the University.